influxdata/docs-v2/content/v2.0/cloud/monitor-alert/notification-rules/update-notfication-rules.md

 ---
 title: Update notification rules
 description: >
-  Update notification rules to receive alerts on your time series data.
+  Update notification rules to update the notification message or change the schedule or conditions.

 weight: 201
 v2.0/tags: [monitor, notification rules]